maxlpy/Blue-GreenDeployment/README.md

     Migrate data from Green to Blue.

 ### "Mirroring" Flag
-Before test mirror flag, it needs to turn `mirrorFlag` on from `infrastructure.js`.
-Then, upload an img from img folder, such as:
+Before testing mirror flag, it needs to turn `mirrorFlag` on in the file of `infrastructure.js`.
+Then, upload an image from `/img` folder, such as:

     curl -F "image=@./img/hairypotter.jpg" localhost:8383/upload

-Check pictures on 'localhost:5060/meow' and 'localhost:9090/meow', you will see the same picture on your page.
+Then check pictures from 'localhost:5060/meow' and 'localhost:9090/meow', you will see the same pictures on the page.
 ![alt tag](https://github.com/maxlpy/Blue-GreenDeployment/tree/master/Deployment/MirrorFlag1.png)
 ![alt tag](https://github.com/maxlpy/Blue-GreenDeployment/tree/master/Deployment/MirrorFlag2.png)